cdqu/cdqu.github.io/_pages/about.md

 Welcome to my personal website!

 I'm a third year PhD student from the Department of Automation, Shanghai Jiao Tong University, China.
 I am very fortunate to be advised by [Prof. Jianping He](https://automation.sjtu.edu.cn/JPHE) and [Prof. Xiaoming Duan](https://xmduan.github.io/index.html) in [IWIN-FINS](https://iwin-fins.com/) Lab.
 I received my B.E. degree advised by [Prof. Yilin Mo](https://yilinmo.github.io/) in the Department of Automation from Tsinghua University, China, in 2021.
-My research interest includes optimal control and imitation learning (learning from demonstrations) for robots.
-I always dedicate to build a bridge between optimal control and reinforcement learning communities.
+My research interest lies in optimal control and learning from demonstrations/imitation learning for robots.
+I dedicate to build a bridge between optimal control and reinforcement learning communities as a long-term goal.

 Contact me: qucd21[at]sjtu[dot]edu[dot]cn